CDLUC3/ezid/doc/apidoc.2.rst

 identifiers.
 Identifiers in these namespaces are termed "test identifiers."
-They are ordinary long-term identifiers in almost all respects, including resolvability, except that EZID deletes them after 72 hours.
+They are ordinary long-term identifiers in almost all respects, including resolvability, except that EZID deletes them after 2 weeks.
 An additional difference is that citation metadata for test identifiers is not uploaded to external search services.

 All user accounts are permitted to create test identifiers.
 EZID also